 A possible drawback?
 Since stops can vary depending on weather or group interests, some travelers might wish for a more fixed itinerary.
 However, that variability often means a more personalized experience tailored to your preferences.

-You can also read our reviews of more tours and experiences in Pisa.
+You can also read our reviews of more walking tours in Pisa

 A Deep Dive Into the Itinerary